RobHunn/ascii-art-python3-cli/README.md

 # ascii-art-python3-cli

-Python3 cli tool for making high res ascci art images. <br>
+Python3 cli tool for making high res ASCII art images. <br>
 Full color or black and white photos. <br>
 The larger the image size the better the resolution.